Kandru/cs2-challenges/documentation/blueprints.md

+> [!TIP]
+> Blueprints can be complex to understand.
+Please look into the *examples* folder of this repository before asking questions in our Discord.

 # Blueprints Documentation

 Blueprints are in-game challenges that players can see and complete.
 You can create many challenges, but be aware that having too many active challenges at once might slow down the server.